-Making that jump into becoming a developer can be intimidating, though.
-As with any job, there are questions about job security, salaries, and even what each type of developer does.
+Making that jump into becoming a developer or computer programmer can be intimidating, though.
+As with any job, there are questions about job security, salaries, and even what each type of developer/computer programmer does.
 After all, computer programming is a rather open field with endless possibilities, and there are tons of fields within development (not even counting subfields to those fields)!
 So, is development for you in terms of the professional world, and what can you expect?

-In this guide, we will endeavor to answer the job outlook you have by learning programming and becoming a developer.
+In this guide, we will endeavor to answer the computer programmer job outlook you have by learning programming and becoming a computer programmer.
 We will cover not only some of the major fields within development, but also what they do and what kind of salary you can hope to earn.
-So, if you’re ready to join the exciting world of programming and become a developer, let’s jump into it!
+So, if you’re ready to join the exciting world of programming and become a computer programmer professionally, let’s jump into it!

 What is a Data Scientist?

 A data scientist is generally a computer programmer who specializes in creating algorithms to collect and analyze data.
 The data scientist can mine data from a number of places including the web, databases, and so forth using programs they create.
 Additionally, the data scientist will create various algorithms to also help humans analyze the data, whether this means generating a text report or even displaying the data in a variety of charts to visually contextualize it.

 Data scientists can generally be found working with a variety of businesses, as their data skills are used to improve products and services that businesses offer.
 As such, they are computer programmers who help provide companies with insights into how consumers are interacting with the brand.
 However, data scientists can be found in any industry where data analysis is needed, even fields such as healthcare, scientific research, and so forth.